airbytehq/airbyte/docs/connector-development/config-based/tutorial/5-incremental-reads.md

       $ref: "*ref(definitions.stream_slicer)"
 ```

-Finally, we'll update the path to point to the `stream_slice`'s start_date
+Finally, we'll update the path to point to the `stream_slice`'s start_time

 ```
 streams: